-- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM respectively. - 3.4.6.2 The assessment of the waste management implications arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix E of this EIA Study Brief. - 3.4.6.3 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in Sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.6.4 The assessment of the potential land contamination issue shall follow the detailed requirements given in Appendix E.
+- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM respectively. - 3.4.6.2 The assessment of the waste management implications arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix E of this EIA Study Brief. - 3.4.6.3 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in Sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.6.4 The assessment of the potential land contamination issue shall follow the detailed requirements given in Appendix E of this EIA Study Brief.

-3.4.7 Hazard to Life
+3.4.7 Ecological Impact (Terrestrial)

-- 3.4.7.1 The Applicant shall follow the criteria for evaluating hazard to life as stated in Annex 4 of the TM. - 3.4.7.2 The hazard assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix F of this EIA Study Brief.
+- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.7.2 The assessment area for the purpose of this ecological impact assessment shall include all areas within 500 metres distance from boundary of the Project site and the area likely to be impacted by the Project. - 3.4.7.3 The ecological impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix F of this EIA Study Brief.